carpentries/lesson-development-training/episodes/infrastructure.md

 **One member of each participating lesson team** should choose one of these templates, following the link above and completing the configuration as follows:

+* click on the green "Use this template" button near the top right of the window
 * add a name for the repository
   * The name should be descriptive but fairly brief, with hyphens (`-`) to separate words